paulrobertlloyd/roadtrip/1-designing-responsively/content.md

 * **Superfluous content:** Is some content not required?
 Does other content only need to be shown in certain scenarios?
 I don't advocate hiding content based on what device a user happens to be using, but techniques like conditional loading (which we'll look at later this week) can help us serve up smaller pages that only load complementary content when required.

 ![Creating a narrower layout helps us stress test a design.](2.jpg)

+_Creating a narrower layout helps us stress test a design._

 Designing two contrasting layouts reinforces the idea that a design will adapt, while ironing out potential gotchas early on.
 While this sounds like a doubling up of work, bear in mind that we are not designing every page to pixel-perfect precision.
 Instead, we're focusing on building a scalable design language – one that will evolve as we start to implement it in code, and one that is based around individual modules and components.